VW P0555 Code – Brake Booster Pressure Sensor Circuit

 - Replace damaged hoses

 The power brakes use the vacuum generated by the engine to make slowing down the vehicle and applying the brakes much easier.
-If there is a problem with the brake system and no vacuum is being delivered to the brake booster, it may be much harder to apply enough pressure to the brakes.
+If there is a problem with the brake system and no vacuum is delivered to the brake booster, applying enough pressure to the brakes may be much harder.

 We hope you find the VW P0555 Code – Brake Booster Pressure Sensor Circuit guide helpful.
 Check these troubleshooting and repair guides for more help on your Volkswagen.